Your Realistic Guide To Become That Girl – The Checklist

 8 Calm Girl Hygge Things to Do This Weekend at Home

-10. The Social Media Shift (My Personal Game-Changer)
+10. The Social Media Shift (And How It Changed Everything)

 Okay, I need to share something that completely transformed my that girl routine and brought me so much peace.
 I deleted social media apps from my phone.